juxor/afaq/markdown/secH2.md

 **Theory and Society**, Vol. 11, No. 6, p.
 871, p.
 869 and p.
 869] This flowed
 from Bakunin's materialist politics:

-> _ "Not restricting the revolution to those societies in which an advanced industrialism had produced a massive urban proletariat, Bakunin observed sensibly that the class composition of the revolution was bound to differ in industrially advanced Western Europe and in Eastern European where the economy was still largely agricultural . . .
+> _"Not restricting the revolution to those societies in which an advanced industrialism had produced a massive urban proletariat, Bakunin observed sensibly that the class composition of the revolution was bound to differ in industrially advanced Western Europe and in Eastern Europe where the economy was still largely agricultural . . .
 This is a far cry, then, from the Marxist stereotype of Bakunin-the-anarchist who relied exclusively on the backward peasantry and ignored the proletariat."_ [**Op.
 Cit.**, p.
 870]